OpenEvalProject/evals/manuscripts/elife-23647/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/23647/elife-23647-fig1-v2.jpg)

 **Figure 1.:** (A) Comparison between weights of stones used by macaques on Koram and NomSao Islands to open oysters.
 The plot shows all quantiles and the CIs (grey).
 (B) Comparison between weights of stones used by macaques on Koram and NomSao Islands to open snails.
-The plot shows all quantiles and the Cis (grey).10.7554/eLife.23647.004Figure 1—source data 1.Shellfish foraging stone tools collected on Koram and NomSao Islands, Thailand.
+The plot shows all quantiles and the Cis (grey).

 To investigate potential drivers for the observed difference in tool selection between the two islands, we compared environmental factors that may influence macaque tool selection.
 Shellfish foraging occurred mainly along the northwest coasts on both islands (Figure 2).
 The length of accessible shoreline suitable for shellfish foraging, however, differed between the two islands.
 On Koram Island, three independent rocky areas, separated by sandy patches, were suitable for shellfish foraging along a total shoreline distance of 1551 m.
 On average, this resulted in 55.4 m accessible shoreline per tool-using macaque (N = 26).
 On NomSao Island two rocky foraging zones covered a total of 653 m averaging 163.3 m suitable shoreline per tool user (N = 4).
 The length of available coastline for foraging is therefore almost three times larger on NomSao island per tool-using macaque.